The Bankrate promise

 If you’re a casual traveler…

 You don’t need to be a jet setter to enjoy the perks of a travel credit card.
-The Capital One® Venture® Rewards Credit Card earns you 2X miles on every purchase for a meager $95 annual fee (waived the first year).
+The Capital One Venture Rewards Credit Card earns you 2X miles on every purchase for a meager $95 annual fee.

-There’s also the chance to earn a 50,000-mile bonus once you spend $3,000 within the first three months from account opening and up to a $100 credit towards Global Entry or TSA Pre✓® purchased with your Venture card.
+You can earn 60,000 bonus miles when you spend $3,000 on purchases in the first 3 months from account opening.
+You’ll also receive up to a $100 credit toward Global Entry or TSA Precheck purchased with your Venture card.

-Any miles earned can be maximized by transferring to one of Capital One’s 15+ travel partners.
-According to November 2019 point and mile valuations from The Points Guy, Capital One Miles are worth around 1.4 cents when you transfer to an airline partner.
+Any miles earned can be maximized by transferring to one of Capital One’s 10+ travel partners.
+According to Bankrate’s latest points and miles valuations, Capital One Miles are worth around 2 cents when you transfer to an airline partner.

 If you’re a road warrior…